Keto Cinnamon Roll Coffee Cake

 Refrigerator: I store mine in the fridge most of the time.
 It lasts 3-4 days and I just pop a slice in the microwave for 15-20 seconds to warm it back up.
 That quick reheat brings back the soft, spongy texture.

 Freezer: I wrap individual slices in plastic wrap, then put them in a freezer-safe bag.
 They keep for up to 2 months.
 When I want one, I pull a slice out the night before and let it thaw in the fridge, then microwave for 20 seconds.
-Works perfectly for weekday mornings when I want a keto breakfast that feels like a treat without any prep.
+Works perfectly for weekday mornings when I want something that feels like a treat without any prep.

 Make-ahead tip: I’ve prepped the batter and cinnamon swirl the night before, covered the pan, and refrigerated it overnight.
 In the morning, I pull it out, let it sit on the counter for about 15 minutes while the oven preheats, then bake as usual.
 The texture comes out just as good as baking it fresh.